 Participation in an after-care program, as well as periodic, random drug testing at the student's expense may be a stipulation for return and/or continuation in the program.
-If additional drug testing indicates substance abuse, a student can be dismissed from the university.
+If a student is found to have a positive UDS, they are subject to action through the Student Conduct Code, up to and including dismissal from the University.